Support Us Button Widget

 If you’re a true Cards fan, then you know every game is a can’t-miss game.
 But these games are next level.

-• September 21 vs. Georgia Tech | Home | Louisville’s season could really hinge on the first ACC game of the year.
+• September 27 vs. Pittsburgh | Away | Louisville’s season could really hinge on the first ACC game of the year.

-• November 30 at Kentucky | Away | The Cards look to lift the Governor’s Cup after a win over the ‘Cats for the first time since 2017.
+• November 29 vs. Kentucky | Home | The Cards look to lift the Governor’s Cup after another win over the ‘Cats this year.

-Browse the full schedule..
+Browse the full schedule.

 Know before you go